tnballo/scapegoat/CONFIG.md

 * As `a` approaches `1.0`, the library will rebalance less.
 This means quicker insertions, but slower lookups and deletions.
 	* An `a` nearly equal to `1.0` means a tree that never rebalances.

-We choose 2/3, i.e. `a = 0.666...`, by default.
+We choose 2/3, e.g. `a = 0.666...`, by default.
 This default was not empirically chosen, it's just the one used in the [Open Data Structures textbook implementation](https://opendatastructures.org/ods-java/8_Scapegoat_Trees.html) of a scapegoat tree.
-But that implementation is quite different from this library (one major difference being that it uses recursion), so an `a` of 2/3 may not be optimal for the majority of workloads (testing needed!).
+But that implementation is quite different from this library (one major difference being that it uses recursion), so an `a` of 2/3 may not be optimal for the majority of our workloads (testing needed!).

 Just like with stack arena size, `a` can be compile-timed configured by exporting environment variables before build.
-The alpha denominator is the floating point string assigned to env var `SG_ALPHA_NUMERATOR`.
+The `a` denominator is the floating point string assigned to env var `SG_ALPHA_NUMERATOR`.
-The alpha denominator is the floating point string assigned to env var `SG_ALPHA_DENOMINATOR`.
+The `a` denominator is the floating point string assigned to env var `SG_ALPHA_DENOMINATOR`.

 For example, manually setting the default 2/3 would be: